Remember (S.E.S. album)

-Remember is the seventh (ninth overall) and special album, by South Korean girl group S.E.S.
-It was released on January 2, 2017, through S.M.
-Entertainment.
+Remember is the sixth Korean-language studio album (and eighth overall) by South Korean girl group S.E.S.
+It was released on January 2, 2017, through SM Entertainment.
 After disbandment in December 2002, the group reunited for the album's release to celebrate their twentieth anniversary since debut (in 1997 with the album I'm Your Girl).
 Remember marks the first release of original material by the group since Choose My Life-U in 2002, and first official release since the compilation album Beautiful Songs in 2003.

-After the release of the buzz single "Love [story]" on November 28, the main singles "Remember" and "Paradise" were released on January 1 and 2, respectively – the latter accompanying the album's release.
+After the release of the buzz single "Love [story]" on November 28, the main singles "Remember" and "Paradise" were released on January 1 and 2, respectively—the latter accompanying the album's release.
 The record peaked at number 7 on the Gaon Album Chart.

 Background and development

-After S.E.S. became inactive in 2002, they officially disbanded in 2003 due to the expiry of the contracts of Bada and Eugene, who decided to part ways with S.M.
-Entertainment.
+After S.E.S. became inactive in 2002, they officially disbanded in 2003 due to the expiration of the contracts of Bada and Eugene, who decided to part ways with SM Entertainment.
 All of the three former members went on to pursue solo careers in music and acting.
 Shoo eventually also left the company in 2006.
 In 2007, the three members reunited to celebrate their 10th anniversary, and in 2008, they appeared as a group on the South Korean show Happy Sunday.
 In October 2009, they made another appearance together as a group on the show Come To Play.

 In 2014, the members, minus Eugene, who was pregnant at the time, reunited one more time for the Infinite Challenge 1990s-themed special Saturday, Saturday, I Am A Singer.
 At the occasion, Eugene was represented by Girls' Generation member Seohyun.
 On May 28, 2016, S.E.S attended the charity event Green Heart Bazaar.
 A few months later, on October, it was announced that S.E.S. would make an official comeback to the music scene in 2016, almost 20 years since the release of their debut album.
 On November 23, the group's schedule was revealed by their record label, with the official announcement of a special celebrative album.